 Once design concepts are approved, the web development will begin.
 At this stage, code is written to bring the designs to life and to enable page authoring in the content management system (CMS).

 While some pages on the site may be fully designed, most will need to be populated with text and images in the CMS.
 After previewing a page, it can be published to a development or live environment.
+This phase can be quite time consuming and should be accounted for as such in project plans.

 Conducting a rigorous quality assurance phase to test for errors and design flaws will result in a polished and well-maintained website prior to launch.
 Remember to test sites across multiple web browsers and devices.